Critical evaluation of reference charge radii and applications in mirror nuclei: Re-evaluation of reference radii

-The backbones of this work are the absolute RMS radii (second moments of the charge distribution) of one or more stable isotope of each element.
-We refer to them as \textit{reference radii}.
+The backbones of this work are the absolute RMS radii of one or more stable isotope of each element.
+I refer to them as \textit{reference radii}.
 These have been predominantly obtained from a combined analysis of elastic electron scattering cross sections, and the energies of x-ray photons emitted in the cascade of muons bound to a nucleus~\cite{2004-Fricke} (`muonic x-rays').
 The procedure used in most cases is described in e.g.~\cite{2022-review}.
 First, a Barret equivalent radius (BER), $R^\mu_{k,\alpha}$, is extracted from a measured transition energy.
 The superscript $\mu$ is there to remind us muonic atoms are used.
 The parameters $k\approx2,\alpha\approx0$ are calculated for that transition (typically $2P_{3/2}-1S$) by numerically solving the Dirac equation with some approximate charge distribution~\cite{1970-Barrett}.
 They can be found in~\cite{2004-Fricke}.
-In the spherically symmetric limit, $R^\mu_{k,\alpha}$ is by construction nuclear charge distribution independent~\cite{1995-Fricke}, and so in all but a few light stable isotopes from lithium to neon~\cite{2023-QUARTET}, its uncertainty is dominated by that of the nuclear polarization correction to the muonic energy levels.
+In the spherically symmetric limit, $R^\mu_{k,\alpha}$ is by construction nuclear charge distribution independent~\cite{1995-Fricke}.
+In all but a few light cases~\cite{2023-QUARTET}, the accuracy of the measured energies is high, so the uncertainty in $R^\mu_{k,\alpha}$ is dominated by that of the nuclear polarization correction to the muonic energy levels.
+This quantity is typically an intricate combination atomic and nuclear theory calcinations with possibly some experimental input [].

-In order to make the translation from $R^\mu_{k,\alpha}$ to the more universal RMS charge radius, information on the charge distribution (`nuclear shape'), from either calculations or elastic electron scattering experiments, is incorporated.
+In order to translate $R^\mu_{k,\alpha}$ to the more universal RMS charge radius, information on the charge distribution (`nuclear shape'), from either calculations or elastic electron scattering experiments, is incorporated.
 It has been noticed that such experiments are particularly well-suited to measure \textit{ratios} of moments, typically with accuracies an order of magnitude higher than integral quantities~\cite{1995-Fricke}.
 Denoting the ratio $V_2^e=R^e_{k,\alpha}/r^e\approx\sqrt{5/3}$, with the superscripts to remind us that these quantities are calculated from charge distributions measured in electron scattering, then the RMS radius obtained by a combined analysis reads